 It’s not going overboard by saying the Frigidaire 12,000 BTU AC unit is something special.
 It stands out of the crowd just because it looks different.

-While the majority of portable air conditioners look like (let’s be real) an oversized box, the Frigidaire air conditioner is a nice breeze of change.
-It has a round shape and can deliver the cooling air in the 360-degree directions.
+While most portable air conditioners look like (let’s be real) an oversized box, the Frigidaire air conditioner is a nice breeze of change.
+It has a round shape and can deliver the cooling air in 360-degree directions.

-I mean, just look at how elegant HVAC device Frigidaire was able to design:
+I mean, just look at how elegant an HVAC device Frigidaire was able to design: